ishnaxd/ibex_docker/README.md

 -   **output.csv**: list of all functions with no. of times they are called, and time taken and amount of cycles: obtained by parsing trace_core_lof in ibex folder with reference from function_table.csv

 ---
+### pls make sure to stop codespace after use as there are only limites hrs codespace can run for free!!